 'Wh'er is that B'ar?' — 'I want to see what the President done with the B'ar I sent him las' fall,' said a red-haired West Virginia mountaineer by the name of Montague to the doorkeeper at the White House yesterday!
 'Then the stranger stalked upstairs and explained his errand to Assistant Secretary Loeb.
 A few minutes later, he came downstairs.
 'The President gone and sent the b'ar to the Zoological Gardens in New York.
 He told me so.
 Say, that b'ar was big enough to eat up two or three people.
 I caught him up near White Sulphur Springs in West Virginia.'

-"The b'ar in question was received by the President soon after he went into the White House, but inasmuch as it threatened the safety of the children, the President made a gift of it to the New York Zoological Gardens.
+"The b'ar in question was received by the President soon after he went into the White House, but inasmuch as it threatened the safety of the children, the President gave it a gift to the New York Zoological Gardens.

 "The correspondent wanted to add to the picturesqueness of the incident with a little mountain dialect that he invented for the occasion.
 The 'B'ar' became a chief topic of my campaign for the Legislature and both Republicans and Democrats had a lot of fun over it.
 He subsequently became dear to the hearts of millions of children all over the United States."